 During the year ended March 31, 2018, the Township passed on the increases in water rates from Genesee County, Michigan to our customers.
 There were no increases to the sewer rates.
-The Township is anticipating more increases from Genesee County and will likely need to pass these additional fees onto the residents.
+The Township is not anticipating more increases from Genesee County in the near future.